 Backward compatibility is a feature of the entire API system to be stable in time.
-It means the following: the code that developers have written using your API continues working functionally correctly for a long period of time.
-There are two important questions to this definition and two explanations:
+It means the following: the code that developers have written using your API continues to work functionally correctly for a long period of time.
+There are two important questions regarding this definition and two explanations: